jmreidy/grunt-browserify/README.md

 Type: Boolean
 If true, invoke [watchify](https://github.com/substack/watchify) instead of browserify.

+For watchify to work properly, you have to keep the process running.
+The option `keepAlive` can help you do that, or you can use another `grunt-watch` task.

 #### keepAlive
 Type: Boolean
 If true and if `watch` above is true, keep the Grunt process alive (simulates grunt-watch functionality).